bbc/bbcrd_vault_collection/docs/manage_vault_cluster_playbook.md

 * **Perform a rolling (zero downtime) server restart if needed.**
   ([`bbcrd.vault.restart` role](../roles/restart))

-  For example, to complete a Vault server upgrade.
+  For example, to complete a Vault server upgrade or apply a new configuration.
   Otherwise, servers are not restarted.
-You can force a restart by setting `bbcrd_vault_restart_servers` to a list of Ansible host names.
+You can force a restart by setting `bbcrd_vault_restart` to True for the servers which you wish to restart.
 Once restarted, each server will be unsealed.
 The role defaults to failing if restarting a server would bring the cluster out of quorum leading to an outage.

   Skip using `--skip-tags bbcrd_vault_restart`.